YSW0630/YSW0630/README.md

 #### 🐸 What's the frog?

-The frog on my avatar is *Ceratophrys cornuta*, its English common name is *Surinam Hormed Frog*.
+The frog in my avatar is a *Ceratophrys cornuta*, its English common name is *Surinam Horned Frog*.

 #### 🌱 What are the characteristics of Surinam Hormed Frog?